zz-blue/SmartFlow-Doc/source/Example.rst

 Training Configuration
 ---------------------------

-The following YAML-style settings define the training environment and parameters:
+The following YAML-style settings define the training environment and parameters as an example, and you may need to adjust them according to your specific requirements.
+In general, each case has its own configuration file, i.e., `config.yaml`, which contains the settings for the environment, runner, and other parameters.Taking the `retau_05200` case as an example, the configuration file is located in the ``/your/samrtflow/path/SmartFlow/examples/train_retau_05200`` directory.
+The configuration file is as follows:

 config.yaml
 ^^^^^^^^^^^^^^^^^^